themaxdavitt/website/content/blog/_index.md

 +++
 title = "Blog"
-description = "This is where I write stuff."
+menu = "main"
+weight = 30
 +++

+This is where I write stuff.